Constraining braneworlds with entanglement entropy: Introduction

 where $\tilde{R}$ is the Ricci scalar computed from $\tilde{g}$ and $G_{\text{b}}$ is a new coupling.
 This is one of several two-derivative terms one can include as a correction to the RS action, following the standard logic of effective field theory (EFT) \cite{Weinberg:1978kz}---we expect ``effective terms" in the Lagrangian that are higher order in the derivatives and come from the (assumed) UV completion.
 Furthermore, features of the UV completion in turn put constraints on what the coupling coefficients of these terms may be.
 Any choice of couplings in the EFT inconsistent with the existence of some UV completion describes a theory in the \textit{swampland} \cite{Vafa:2005ui,Arkani-Hamed:2006emk,Ooguri:2006in}.

 Holography is intrinsic to the underlying string (or UV-complete) theory.
 Nonetheless, it is often assumed to persist to semiclassical regimes of quantum gravity \cite{Aharony:1999ti}.
-However, if this is true then we may use the tools of holography to put swampland constraints on EFTs of gravity (cf. \cite{Akers:2016ugt,Geng:2019bnn,Caceres:2019pok,Folkestad:2022dse}).
-We apply this idea to brane-localized couplings [e.g. \eqref{rstermScheme} and \eqref{dgpactScheme}] by specifically focusing on aspects of ``entanglement structures" (particularly Ryu--Takayanagi surfaces \cite{Ryu:2006bv,Hubeny:2007xt}) constructed in the bulk spacetime and from some subregion of the dual CFT.
-Our goal is to put physical limitations on doubly holographic braneworlds.
-Our two criteria are based on the following considerations.
+If this is true then we may use the tools of holography to put swampland constraints on EFTs of gravity (cf. \cite{Akers:2016ugt,Geng:2019bnn,Caceres:2019pok,Folkestad:2022dse,Lee:2022efh}).
+This observation has been used to constrain two-dimensional branes equipped with RS and Jackiw--Teitelboim terms \cite{Lee:2022efh}.
+In the same spirit, we apply this idea to the analogous brane-localized couplings [\eqref{rstermScheme} and \eqref{dgpactScheme}] in higher ($d > 2$) dimensions by specifically focusing on aspects of ``entanglement structures" (particularly Ryu--Takayanagi surfaces \cite{Ryu:2006bv,Hubeny:2007xt}) constructed in the bulk spacetime and from some subregion of the dual CFT.
+Our goal is to put physical limitations on doubly holographic braneworlds using two criteria \cite{Geng:2023qwm} based on the following considerations.

-Entanglement structures are built from minimal, extremal codimension-2 bulk surfaces whose areas (including possible boundary terms dependent on the brane-localized couplings) compute entropies of CFT subregions.
-With that in mind, one immediate physical requirement of entropy is that it must be positive, which follows from entropy being defined as the logarithm of the number of microstates.
-However, certain ranges of brane-localized couplings may induce negative entropies through the boundary terms of the bulk entanglemnet surfaces.
-We deem such couplings as being in the swampland.
+Entanglement structures are built from minimal, extremal codimension-2 bulk surfaces whose areas---including possible codimension-3 boundary terms---compute von Neumann entropies of CFT subregions.
+On quantum-theoretic grounds, such entropies must be positive.
+However, certain ranges of brane-localized couplings induce negative entropies through the codimension-3 boundary terms.
+Such couplings are in the swampland.

 Additionally, we can look to the relationship between entanglement structures and causal structures.
-Both entanglement and causality can be used to devise proposals for a bulk region naturally associated with the degrees of freedom on $\mathcal{R}$ \cite{Bousso:2012sj,Hubeny:2012wa,Czech:2012bh,Hubeny:2013gba,Headrick:2014cta}.
+Both entanglement and causality can be used to devise proposals for a bulk region associated with the degrees of freedom on a CFT subregion $\mathcal{R}$ \cite{Bousso:2012sj,Hubeny:2012wa,Czech:2012bh,Hubeny:2013gba,Headrick:2014cta}.
 Fundamental causality conditions in the field theory imply that the resulting bulk ``causal wedge" associated with $\mathcal{R}$ must always be included in the analogous ``entanglement wedge" of $\mathcal{R}$---a property called \textit{causal wedge inclusion (CWI)}.
 And so, we employ CWI as a swampland criterion on brane-localized couplings in braneworld theories.

 We should say that using CWI as a swampland condition (but without branes) is not new.
 It has also been used to constrain Gauss--Bonnet gravity \cite{Caceres:2019pok} and explored in Einstein cubic gravity \cite{Caceres:2021ecg}.
 However, causality in these ``higher-derivative" theories need not be the same as in Einstein gravity, in that the fastest causal modes may not be lightlike but rather superluminal \cite{Izumi:2014loa,Reall:2014pwa}, so causal structures often need to be reformulated.
 Fortunately, this is not a problem if we only have higher-derivative terms localized to the brane \cite{Gao:2000ga,Omiya:2021olc}.